Unbiased Sliced Wasserstein Kernels for High-Quality Audio Captioning: Experiments

 We conducted an ablation study on the effectiveness of positional embedding techniques for our method.
 As shown in Table~\ref{tab:abla_pos}, the rotary positional embedding technique outperforms the absolute positional embedding technique regarding all evaluation metrics.
 The rotary positional embedding (PE) technique outperforms both without PE and the absolute PE technique regarding all objective metrics.
 These empirical results indicate that the rotary PE technique is the most suitable method for the~\acrshort{acus} framework to account for temporal information when measuring cross-modal similarity.
-We also demonstrated the real-time-factor of our proposed framework in Table.~\ref{tab:rtf}.
-Although the inference time of the ACUS framework is the longest, it is still able to generate audio captions in real-time.
-Therefore, it can be deployed for real-world applications.
+We also conducted an ablation study on the inference time in appendix.~\ref{sec:appendix_limitation}.